 Using an afro pick or comb creates great volume, but it can also cause frizz, which can shorten the longevity of your style.
 If you live in a climate with high humidity and high dew points, you can rely on the weather to do its job.
 Your hair will likely lift and naturally fall throughout the day.

 This does nothing but create frizz.
-Since I have low-medium density hair, the only styles that I fluff are stretched styles because my scalp was more exposed, but with a wash and go I embrace the shrinkage.
-The pineapple will naturally create more height and driving with the windows down is another way to achieve more volume.
+Since I have low- to medium-density hair, the only styles that I fluff are stretched styles because my scalp is more exposed.
+With a wash and go, I embrace the shrinkage.
+The pineapple will naturally create more height, and driving with the windows down is another way to achieve more volume.